simonlabcode/bam2bakR/README.md

 When you want to exit the Docker container, hit "Ctl" + "D".
 Now everytime you want to run bam2bakR again, you just have to repeat steps 4 through 7.

 ## Questions?
-If you have any questions or run into any problems, feel free to reach out to me (Isaac Vock) at isaac.vock@gmail.com, or to post them to Issues.
+If you have any questions or run into any problems, feel free to reach out to me (Isaac Vock) at isaac.vock@gmail.com, or post them to Issues.